Silk Sonic: Musical style and themes

-Silk Sonic's musical style has been described as rooted in R&B, soul, funk, hip hop and pop music.
-Its sound has also been described as disco-inspired.
-Of An Evening with Silk Sonics sound, The Ringer wrote, "though styled as a 1960s to '70s retro endeavor, Silk Sonic isn't a work of nostalgia but rather a fusion: funk, rap, and R&B as they've sounded in heavy rotation as recently as the 2000s."
+Silk Sonic's musical style has been described as rooted in R&B, soul, funk, pop, and hip-hop.
+They have been described as disco-inspired.
+About An Evening with Silk Sonic, an article on The Ringer said: "[T]hough styled as a 1960s to '70s retro endeavor, Silk Sonic isn't a work of nostalgia but rather a fusion: funk, rap, and R&B as they've sounded in heavy rotation as recently as the 2000s."
 Sputnikmusic called the album "rich and authentic, existing at the irresistible intersection between 70s funk nostalgia and the luxuries of a modern day studio.
 As a result, An Evening With Silk Sonic lives up to its billing as a true experience: it’s sexy, ever-so-smooth, and radiates confidence and charisma."

-To achieve the sound they were aiming for, Silk Sonic and Moniz had to reach out to elderly "session guys" and read "old drumming magazines".
+To achieve the sound for which they were aiming, Silk Sonic and Moniz reached out to elderly "session guys" and read "old drumming magazines".
 They needed the right gear, such as Ludwig Drums with Remo Ambassador heads, Giovanni Hidalgo congas, a Hohner Clavinet D6 keyboard, a Danelectro sitar, a Trophy Music mini-Glockenspiel, and a Solid State Logic mixing board.
-Afterward, they were "emulating old-school playing styles and recording them", using one or two mics and several musicians playing at the same time in the same place.
-Despite having all the instruments to re-create the sound they were not able to do so at that time.
-According to .Paak, they were "fucking bashing!", while the ones that came before them were "tiptoeing".
-It explores themes of seduction, romance, reconciliation and materialism.
+They were then "emulating old-school playing styles and recording them", using one or two mics and several musicians playing at the same time in the same place.
+Despite having all the instruments to re-create the sound, they were unable to do so at that time.
+According to .Paak, they were "fucking bashing"; those who came before them were "tiptoeing".
+The album explores seduction, romance, reconciliation and materialism.

 Showmanship

-Silk Sonic is known for their retro showmanship, which is acclaimed by tour critics and reviewers.
-Melinda Sheckells from Billboard commented that "it felt impossible that Mars and .Paak had never done a show of this magnitude before as a duo".
-Rolling Stoness Mark Gray called the concert a "soulful, energetic vibe blending disco, funk, R&B, and rock".
-Gray also praised it by saying, "From the fashion to the footwork, the show was a masterclass in Seventies nostalgia."
-Brock Radke from Las Vegas Weekly dubbed the show "enthralling and celebratory".
-Radke added the duo "isn't transporting the audience to another era so much as pulling that era's amazing music into the present day".
-Mya Abraham of Vibe also found the concert to be a Soul Train experience, but the "lighting elevated the show", and the duo studied "incomparable performers of the past".
-Abraham furthered that the concert "was a well-sequenced, true mastery in visual storytelling".
+Silk Sonic is known for their retro showmanship, which has been praised by tour critics and reviewers.
+Melinda Sheckells of Billboard wrote that "it felt impossible that Mars and .Paak had never done a show of this magnitude before as a duo".
+Rolling Stone's Mark Gray called their concert a "soulful, energetic vibe blending disco, funk, R&B, and rock" ...
+"From the fashion to the footwork, the show was a masterclass in Seventies nostalgia."
+Brock Radke of Las Vegas Weekly called their show "enthralling and celebratory"; the duo "isn't transporting the audience to another era so much as pulling that era's amazing music into the present day".
+Mya Abraham of Vibe found the concert a Soul Train experience; the "lighting elevated the show", and the duo studied "incomparable performers of the past".
+The concert "was a well-sequenced, true mastery in visual storytelling".